kineticstoolkit/kineticstoolkit_doc/html/_sources/geometry_2d_angles.md

 Let's see how we could extract the elbow flexion angle from those two frames.

 The first step is to calculate the homogeneous transform from the upper arm to the forearm.
-We learned that this is the same as expressing the forearm frame in reference to the upper arm frame.
+This is the same as expressing the forearm frame in reference to the upper arm frame.

 ```{code-cell} ipython3
 import kineticstoolkit.lab as ktk